Presentation tools enable students to collaborate, organise, and share their learning with an audience – this maybe virtual or face-to-face.

-Students at Ashburton Netherby School used ICT technologies to share aspects of their learning.
+Students at Ashburton Netherby School used digital technologies to share aspects of their learning.

-Students at Ashburton Netherby School used information and communication technologies to support an inquiry focused approach to learning.
+Students at Ashburton Netherby School used digital technologies to support an inquiry focused approach to learning.

 Students at Howick College increased their motivation to learn and their ownership of the learning process by using the multimedia tools Movie Maker and PowerPoint, and other mobile technologies.